Geography of Japan: Extreme points

 Japan extends from 20° to 45° north latitude (Okinotorishima to Benten-jima) and from 122° to 153° east longitude (Yonaguni to Minami Torishima).
-These are the points that are farther north, south, east or west than any other location in Japan.
+These are the points that are farther north, south, east, or west than any other location in Japan.

 Japan's main islands

-The five main islands of Japan are Hokkaidō, Honshū, Kyūshū, Shikoku and Okinawa.
+The five main islands of Japan are Hokkaido, Honshū, Kyūshū, Shikoku, and Okinawa.
 These are also called the mainland.
 All of these points are accessible to the public.

 Extreme altitudes

 Largest islands of Japan

 These are the 50 largest islands of Japan.
-It excludes the disputed Kuril islands known as the northern territories.
+It excludes the disputed Kuril Islands, known as the northern territories.

 Northern Territories

-Japan has a longstanding claim of the Southern Kuril Islands (Etorofu, Kunashiri, Shikotan, and the Habomai Islands).
+Japan has a longstanding claim to the Southern Kuril Islands (Etorofu, Kunashiri, Shikotan, and the Habomai Islands).
 These islands were occupied by the Soviet Union in 1945.
-The Kuril Islands historically belong to Japan.
+The Kuril Islands historically belonged to Japan.
 The Kuril Islands were first inhabited by the Ainu people and then controlled by the Japanese Matsumae clan in the Edo Period.
 The Soviet Union did not sign the San Francisco Treaty in 1951.
-The U.S. Senate Resolution of April 28, 1952, ratifying of the San Francisco Treaty, explicitly stated that the USSR had no title to the Kurils.
+The U.S. Senate Resolution of April 28, 1952, ratifying the San Francisco Treaty, explicitly stated that the USSR had no title to the Kurils.
 This dispute has prevented the signing of a peace treaty between Japan and Russia.

-Geographically the Kuril Islands are a northeastern extension of Hokkaido.
+Geographically, the Kuril Islands are a northeastern extension of Hokkaido.
 Kunashiri and the Habomai Islands are visible from the northeastern coast of Hokkaido.
-Japan considers the northern territories (aka Southern Chishima) part of Nemuro Subprefecture of Hokkaido Prefecture.
+Japan considers the northern territories (aka Southern Chishima) part of the Nemuro Subprefecture of Hokkaido Prefecture.

 Time zone

 There is one time zone in the whole Japanese archipelago.
 It is 9 hours ahead of UTC.
 There is no daylight saving time.
-The easternmost Japanese island Minami-Tori-shima also uses Japan Standard Time while it is geographically 1848 km southeast of Tokyo and in the UTC+10:00 time zone.
+The easternmost Japanese island, Minami-Tori-shima, also uses Japan Standard Time, while it is geographically 1848 km southeast of Tokyo and in the UTC+10:00 time zone.